SerhiiStets/Pi_thon/README.md

 # Pi_thon

 Pi_thon is a script that tells you if your code is Pi-rfect or not.
 All your row's lengths should correspond with correlating pi digit.
-Comments do not count.<br><br>
+Comments and spaces do not count.<br><br>
 Example<br>
 ```python
 # This is working Python and Pi_thon script